ryanmaclean/ubiquiti-edge-router-lite-openbsd-osx/README.md

 Move the USB Stick From Your Mac to the ERL
 ===========================================

-Our next step is to remove the USB stick from our Mac; it's currently un-mounted, so there'll be no messing about with unmounting and getting warnings, thank you very much.
-You can simply yank it straight out and slap it in the ERL.
+Our next step is to remove the USB stick from our Mac.
+Once unmounted, you can simply yank it straight out and slap it in the ERL.

+* In the terminal: `diskutil unmountDisk /dev/disk#`
 * Gently but firmly grasp the USB stick and remove it from your Mac
 * Insert the USB stick into the Edge Router Lite once more
 * Screw the whole thing back together - we're being optimistic here :smirk: